Blog Profiles: Green Living Blogs

 This is a cool site.

 P.S.
 Ever wonder how we come up with ideas for our blog profiles?
 Our handy list of industries and subjects on PR Newswire for Journalists stays top of mind.
-If you’re a blogger or journalist looking for environmental and green living news, let us know.
-We’re happy to customize that feed for you on PR Newswire for Journalists.
+If you’re a blogger or journalist looking for conservation/recycling or environmental news, let us know.
+We can customize a newsfeed for you.